HelmyBlub/chatSim/tasks.md

 - pathing, citizen can not move over "private property"
-- selection for other things like houses, tree, mushroom
 - job "food market"
     - if many mushrooms on stock, buy them for less
     - if low on mushrooms, sell for more